Alok0110/DigiTool/README.md

 You can download the latest version of [SlideBlogNavigator.js on GitHub](https://github.com/Alok0110/DigiTool)

-Include bootstrap files in the head section of your Html as shown below
+Include CSS bootstrap files in the head section of your Html as shown below

 <!-- Bootstrap css files -->
 link type="text/css" rel="stylesheet" href="css/bootstrap.min.css"
 link type="text/css" rel="stylesheet" href="css/bootstrap-theme.min.css"
-link type="text/css" rel="stylesheet" href="css/ionicons.min.css"

 Include "jQuery.js" , "bootstrap.min.js" , "SlideBlogNavigator.js" , and your script file, in my case it is "myscript.js" in sequence as shown below in your Html file